Q: Where did you go to school and what degree did you earn?

 Q: What do you love about dTHS?

-Q: Do you have a vision for 2D art?
+Q: Do you have a vision for the science department?

 Q: What is your favorite activity to do outside of work?